poldrack/reproducible-workflows/README.md

 After a couple of minutes it should show that the build succeeded

-### look at the log to see what we've done so far
+### 12. look at the log to see what we've done so far
 ```git log
 ```

-### we were a bit surprised that there is no relation between age and conspiracist thinking, so let's have a closer look at the data
+### We were a bit surprised that there is no relation between age and conspiracist thinking, so let's have a closer look at the data

-### add the following code and source the file
+### 13. add the following code and source the file in RStudio

 ```
 # R code
 plot(df$age,df$conspiracist_avg)
 ```

-### Then commit the changes to the git repo.
+### 14. Then commit the changes to the git repo.

 ```
 git add somecode.R
 git commit -m"adding plot"
 ```

-### let's say that we decided that we don't want the plot in the file.
+### 15. let's say that we decided that we don't want the plot in the file.
 We can go back to the previous commit:

 First, use ```git log``` to show the log of previous commits, which will give you the commit ID (a long alphanumeric hash).